Graeme Crosby: Suzuki factory sponsorship

 Crosby's impressive results earned him factory backed sponsorship in 1980 with the Suzuki Grand Prix racing team, operated by their British importer, Suzuki GB.
 He would compete on a four stroke Suzuki GS1000 in the Formula TT world championship, and ride a two stroke Suzuki RG 500 in the 500cc world championship.

-He began the year with a victory at the Daytona Superbike race in March.
-Crosby was forced to start on the back row of the starting grid due to a minor rules infringement but, charged through the entire field of competitors en route to an upset victory over Freddie Spencer.
+Crosby began the year with an impressive come from behind victory at the 1980 Daytona Superbike race in March.
+Crosby was forced to start on the back row of the starting grid due to a minor rules infringement during qualifying but, charged through the entire field of competitors enroute to an upset victory over Freddie Spencer, whose Honda was underpowered compared to Crosby's Yoshimura Suzuki.
 He followed this with a victory in the Senior TT at the 1980 Isle of Man TT races held in June.
 In July, Crosby teamed with Wes Cooley on a Yoshimura Suzuki GS1000 motorcycle to win the Suzuka 8 Hours endurance race.
 He then won the Ulster Grand Prix to secure the Formula One Class of the 1980 Formula TT world championship.

-His string of victories with four stroke machinery earned him a reputation as a four stroke specialist.
-However, Crosby also showed himself to be a capable rider of two stroke machinery when he rode a Suzuki RG 500 to an eighth place ranking in the 1980 500cc world championship, including an impressive second place finish in the 1980 German Grand Prix held at the challenging Nürburgring.
+Crosby's string of victories with four stroke machinery earned him a reputation as a four stroke specialist.
+However, he also showed himself to be a capable rider of two stroke machinery when he rode a Suzuki RG 500 to an eighth place ranking in the 1980 500cc world championship, including an impressive second place finish in the 1980 German Grand Prix held at the challenging Nürburgring.